busterjs/buster-docs/developers/developing.rst

    Type ``git push fork master`` to push the changes to the master branch of the forked repository.

 #.
-Go to the forked repository on your github account and press the `Compare and review` button
+Go to the forked repository on your Github account and press the "Compare and review" button
    to verify your changes and to create a pull request.